moj-analytical-services/user-guidance/source/documentation/index.md

 - our Data Engineering team converts raw data from operational systems into structures and excerpts
 - we hold data files in Amazon S3 for ease of use, to load into your code or run SQL queries directly using Amazon Athena
-- users can also upload data to the Analytial Platform from other sources and share them with granular access controls, subject to normal data protection processes; for more information, see [Information governance][information-governance.md]
+- users can also upload data to the Analytical Platform from other sources and share them with granular access controls, subject to normal data protection processes; for more information, see [Information governance](information-governance.md)

 ### Reproducible Analysis

-The Analytical Platform provides tools to develop reproducible analytical pipelines (RAnalytical Platforms) to automate time–consuming and repetitive tasks, allowing you to focus on interpreting the results with the following elements:
+The Analytical Platform provides tools to develop reproducible analytical pipelines (RAPs) to automate time–consuming and repetitive tasks, allowing you to focus on interpreting the results with the following elements:

 - when datasets are imported into the Analytical Platform, snapshots of them are taken and versioned
 - standardised system libraries in GitHub
 - a standardised virtual machine that can run RStudio or Jupyter, or code running in an explicitly defined Dockerfile